-I’m not your typical Vancouver SEO agency or some online marketing company.
+I’m not your typical Vancouver SEO agency or some run of the mill SEO company.

-In fact, I am a Vancouver based SEMrush certified SEO consultant that gets results.
+In fact, I am a Vancouver based SEMrush certified SEO consultant.

 Here are a few of them: